stonepros/stone/doc/releases/cuttlefish.rst

 * radosgw: misc fixes
 * rbd: wait for udev to settle in strategic places (avoid spurious errors, failures)
 * rbd-fuse: new tool, package
-* mds, ceph-fuse: manage layouts via xattrs
+* mds, stone-fuse: manage layouts via xattrs
 * mds: misc bug fixes with clustered MDSs and failure recovery
 * mds: misc bug fixes with readdir
-* libcephfs: many fixes, cleanups with the Java bindings
+* libstonefs: many fixes, cleanups with the Java bindings
-* auth: ability to require new cephx signatures on messages (still off by default)
+* auth: ability to require new stonex signatures on messages (still off by default)